Iris haynei: Culture

-In 2012, it also inspired a book, The Gilboa Iris by Zahava D Englard, who is also a journalist, the book is a romance set on Mount Gilboa.
+In 2012, it also inspired a romance novel set on Mount Gilboa, The Gilboa Iris by Zahava D Englard.

-On 5 April 2016, the Ministry of Environmental Affairs (Palestine) had adopted 'Sawsan Gilboa' (I. haynei) as the national plant of the State of Palestine, to go with the Olive tree (as the national tree), Palestine sunbird (national bird) and the 5th of March to be the national day for the Palestinian environment.
+On 5 April 2016, the Ministry of Environmental Affairs (Palestine) had adopted 'Sawsan Gilboa' (I. haynei) as the national plant of the State of Palestine, to go with the Olive tree (as the national tree), Palestine sunbird (national bird) and 5 March to be the national day for the Palestinian environment.